Tribute to Valerie Olton killed in Turkey jeep crash

 Charles Belham, 57, Ms Conroy's partner, was injured but has since been released from hospital, according to reports.

-Three Turkish nationals, including the driver, were also injured.'Lovely person'
+Three Turkish nationals, including the driver, were also injured.

 St Christopher School head Richard Palmer said Ms Olton was a "much-loved and respected friend, teacher and colleague".